-The Security Standards and Procedures identify the nature and types of back-up storage devices maintained by POGO; the frequency with which records of personal health information are backed-up; the IT Team that is responsible for the back-up and recovery of records of personal health information; and the process that must be followed and the requirements that must be satisfied in this regard.
+The Security Standards and Procedures and Policy #9.2.14 (Back-up and Recovery of Records of Personal Health Information) identify the nature and types of back-up storage devices maintained by POGO; the frequency with which records of personal health information are backed-up; the IT Team that is responsible for the back-up and recovery of records of personal health information; and the process that must be followed and the requirements that must be satisfied in this regard.
 This includes a discussion of any documentation that must be completed, provided and/or executed; the IT Team that is responsible for completing, providing and/or executing the documentation; the Senior Database Administrator to whom this documentation must be provided; and the required content of the documentation.

-The Security Standards and Procedures also address testing the procedure for back-up and recovery of records of personal health information, the IT Team that is responsible for testing, the frequency with which the procedure is tested and the process that must be followed in conducting such testing.
+The Security Standards and Procedures and Policy #9.2.14 also address testing the procedure for back-up and recovery of records of personal health information, the IT Team that is responsible for testing, the frequency with which the procedure is tested and the process that must be followed in conducting such testing.
 This includes a discussion of any documentation that must be completed, provided and/or executed by the IT Team.

-The Security Standards and Procedures further identify the IT Team that is responsible for ensuring that back-up storage devices containing records of personal health information are retained in a secure manner, the location where they are required to be retained and the length of time that they are required to be retained.
-The Security Standards and Procedures requires the backed-up records of personal health information to be retained in compliance with this policy, and POGO's Privacy and Security Policies and Procedures Manual, Section 3 (POGONIS Security Controls and Performance) and identifies the IT Team that is responsible for ensuring that they are retained in a secure manner.
+These documents further identify the IT Team as responsible for ensuring that back-up storage devices containing records of personal health information are retained in a secure manner, the location where they are required to be retained and the length of time that they are required to be retained.
+These documents, as well as POGO's Privacy and Security Policies and Procedures Manual, and Section 3 (POGONIS Security Controls and Performance) require the backed-up records of personal health information to be retained and identifies that IT Team as responsible for ensuring that they are retained in a secure manner.

 POGO requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited in accordance with POGO's Privacy Audit

-Program, sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The policy and procedures also stipulate that compliance will be audited in accordance with POGO's Privacy and Security Audit Program, sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.

-The Security Standards and Procedures require agents to notify POGO at the first reasonable opportunity, in accordance with Policy #4 (Privacy Breach and Incident Management), if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The Security Standards and Procedures and POGO's Policy #9.2.14 (Back-up and Recovery of Records of Personal Health Information) requires agents to notify POGO at the first reasonable opportunity, in accordance with Policy #9.1.16 (Privacy Breach and Incident Management), if an agent breaches or believes there may have been a breach of this policy or its procedures.